hawkinsw/CPPTimes/OOPIntro.md

   d.setYear(1982);
 ```

 instead?
 Of course not -- that's _way_ too much typing.
 In fact, C++ gives us the power to declare/initialize classes in much more powerful ways than we could above!
 That power comes from special member functions defined in classes that are called _constructors_.
 They are called constructors because they are used to, well, construct instances of `class`es and `struct`s that implement ADTs.
-Constructors are used to initialize member variables and do other work that must be done at the moment that an object is instantiated so that the instance is ready to function from the jump!
+The code that you write in a constructors is executed when an instance of that class is, uhm, constructed.
+Most programmers use the opportunity to have code execute at the moment of instantiation in order to initialize member variables and do other work that must precede all other operations.

 The most basic form of a constructor is called the _default_ constructor.
-The default constructor for a class gets invoked when an instance of the ADT is declared/defined without specifying any special starting values.
-For the Date ADT implementation `Date`, that would look something like:
+The default constructor for a class gets invoked when an instance of the class is declared/defined without specifying any special starting values.
+For the Date ADT implementation Date class, that would look something like:

 ```C++
   Date d{};
 ```

+To reiterate, the code above would trigger the execution of the default constructor for the Date class, if one existed.[^always]

+[^always]: Note, it [_always_](https://en.cppreference.com/w/cpp/language/default_constructor) does exist, we just might not write it ourselves or even see it!

 A constructor is like any other member function, expect for when it's not!

 First things first: it's declaration has a special syntax.
 Like a member function, the declaration of the constructor goes inside the declaration of the class implementing the ADT.
 However, the declaration of the constructor does not have a return type and its name must match exactly the name of the class.
-Here's how you declare/define the default constructor for the `Date` ADT:
+Here's how you declare/define the default constructor for the Date class:

 ```C++
 class Date {